Rectify

 Rectify is an American television drama series exploring the life of a man after he is released from prison after nearly 20 years on death row following a wrongful conviction.
-It was created by Ray McKinnon and is the first original series from SundanceTV.
+It was created by Ray McKinnon and is the first original series from Sundance TV.
 It stars Aden Young, Abigail Spencer, J. Smith-Cameron, Adelaide Clemens, Clayne Crawford, and Luke Kirby, and premiered on April 22, 2013, with a first season run of six episodes.

 A second season of ten episodes, premiered on June 19, 2014.
 A third season of six episodes premiered on July 9, 2015.
 A fourth and final season of eight episodes premiered on October 26, 2016.
 All four seasons of the show have been critically acclaimed.

 Synopsis

 Daniel Holden was imprisoned as a teenager for the rape and murder of his 16-year-old girlfriend, Hanna.
 After nineteen years on death row, analysis of DNA evidence from his trial contradicts the prosecution's case, and an appeals court vacates the judgment of his original trial.

-Daniel is allowed to return to his hometown of Paulie, Georgia.
+Daniel is allowed to return to his hometown, Paulie, Georgia.
 The subsequent adjustments and events in the lives of Daniel, his extended family, and the townsfolk are explored as a character study in a slowly unfolding Southern Gothic story.